France to sharpen attack, add pace against Germany

 BELO HORIZONTE Brazil France have come full circle from their debacle of four years ago to set up a World Cup quarter-final against Germany but they must hone their attacking skills to threaten the three-time champions.

-Les Bleus controlled the tempo but had to wait 79 minutes before finally cracking open a tight Nigeria defence.
+Les Bleus controlled the tempo but had to wait 79 minutes before finally cracking open a tight Nigeria defense.

 "We played a good match but there is still room for improvement," said winger Antoine Griezmann, whose introduction on the hour was credited with sparking the French revival.